davidzachie/Module4-School_District_Analysis/README.md

 ![Pyschool](Resources/School_Type.png)

-#### There is change to the scores by school type summary after correction.
+#### There is no change to the scores by school type summary after correction.

 ## **Summary**